marcusoftnet/marcusoftnet.github.io/_posts/2026-07-15-ai-flow-toc.md

 Subordinate agent pace to the human constraint, not the reverse.
 Just because agents _can_ do a lot of work doesn't mean we get more things done.
 Remember the robots.

 Protect the constraint, and point AI _at_ the constraint to elevate it - not at the part that was never slow in the first place.

+## In short

+In the age of AI writing our code (and designs and docs ... doing "the work") I think the digital product development process bottleneck is human decisions, verification and taste.
+This is not bad per se, but needs to be managed properly, to sustainably produce value at a predictable and stable rate.
+Just producing more and having more agents at work will cause drain and the opposite of flow for the human at the bottleneck.

+This is good news, first the decisions is in our hands, secondly it will lead to a more human and reasonable work load.
+Finally this approach is focusing more more value and quality which is much more engaging than focusing on savings and efficiency.